 Per the hedging discussion above, off-shore banking is a great way to set up a simple hedging strategy.
 As international banks understand multiple currencies much better than local banks, they are in a position to make your hedged savings happen quickly and easily.

 An interesting new "borderless account" option is emerging for people who want to keep money "offshore" but still access it in Canada easily while managing multiple currencies to ensure they "hedge" their money.
 A client shared the following:

 "I note you recommend getting a Canadian bank account in advance of moving.
 None of the Big Five [banks in Canada] make that easy.
 They want me to register a Canadian address ... and then show up in person at the nearest branch.
 I need some way of transferring the proceeds of our house sale to Canada, so we can buy a house...
 The fintech app Wise has just introduced a "borderless account", which purports to work like a CDN bank account for any $CDN funds."

 Opening a bank account while visiting Canada, with a foreign address

 You can open a bank account quite easily in Canada when you are physically present, and have a foreign address.
 Just bring lots of identification for proof that you are you and it is then very easy to open an account.
 The problem noted in the quote above is for people trying to open an account from abroad, either over the phone or electronically.
 It is possible to open a bank account from abroad.
 Check out the Taxes, Accounting, and Banking page of this site for experiences clients have had opening an account from abroad.

 One final note on off-shore banking:

 Integrity.
 I strongly suggest staying in your integrity at all times with off-shore banking, tax considerations, or any other question when moving back to Canada.
-My Godfather, who lived a quietly wealthy life, explained it to me this way:
+A wise person I know, who lived a quietly wealthy life, explained it this way: